The VirtualMachineInstanceHasEphemeralHotplugVolume alert is triggered when a

 $ kubectl get vmis <vm-name> -n <namespace> -o json | jq -r '.metadata.annotations."kubevirt.io/ephemeral-hotplug-volumes"'

-To mitigate the impact of this alert, consider converting these ephemeral hotplug volumes to instead persist within the VM.
+To mitigate the impact of this alert, consider converting the ephemeral hotplug volumes in the VM to persistent volumes instead.

 $ virtctl addvolume <vm-name> --volume-name=<volume-name> --persist